gmarty/blog/src/content/slash/Films.md

 ---
-title: List of the films I watched
+title: The films I watched
-description: This page contains the list of all the films I watched since 2016.
+description: This page contains the list of the films I watched since 2016.
 It is more of less exhaustive.
 share: true
 ---
 ### 2024